 - APUA and ISAC will retain their own identities.

-- The launch of APUA under the auspices of ISAC will be kick started with a joint newsletter and reception during ECCMID in Amsterdam in April and the announcement of a new plan of work for APUA.
+- The launch of APUA under the auspices of ISAC was kick started with a joint newsletter and reception during ECCMID in Amsterdam in April and the announcement of a new plan of work for APUA.

 - Please contact email@example.com for further information.